ghoomfrog/silili/vocabulary.md

 - *tiws* is pretending to dust something off the shoulder opposite to the hand.
 - *sakaki* is pretending to shake a bottle back and forth.
 - *saw* is a downward forward-pointing flat hand moving from one side to the other.
-- *waki* is a downward forward-pointing flat hand moving from one side to the other while wiggling up and down.
+- *kaki* is a downward forward-pointing flat hand moving from one side to the other while wiggling up and down.

 ## Other Properties